-The trick is to have things to do with the surplus rhubarb, (other than endless rhubarb crumble), and this is what I do.
+The trick is to have things to do with surplus rhubarb, (other than endless rhubarb crumble), and this is what I do.
 Basically the raw rhubarb is candied and dried, no cooking required.
-Delicious sweets made from raw rhubarb!
+Delicious sweet and sour sweets made from raw rhubarb!
 I wish I could claim the name but my friend came up with ‘Rhu-Chews’.

 1 – Wash and Chop – Wash the rhubarb and cut into pieces, but not small pieces (everything will shrink).